All Episodes

 That's what I recommend.

-Give it a try caller and let us know what happens.
+Give it a try, caller, and let us know what happens.

-Most definitely, I'll be sure to.
+Most definitely, I'll be short to.

 Okay, very good.

-Wild Card Line, you're on the air with John Hutchinson.
+Wildcard line, you're on the air with John Hutchinson.

 Hello.

-All right, this is Steve in Glendore.
+All right, this is Stephen Glendor.

 Yes, hello.

-And I got the impression that it was the old Hollywood illusion where you construct your set upside down and you use magnets and gravity to manipulate an object before you remove the magnet and it falls to the floor.
+You know, I happen to see that video, and I studied it quite closely when it ran on the Learning Channel, and I got the impression that it was the old Hollywood illusion where you construct your set upside down, and you use magnets and gravity to manipulate an object before you remove the magnet, and it falls to the floor.

-Now that was the impression I got.
+Now, that was the impression I got.

-Okay, I too watched the video again and again, Caller, and the only problem I had with that, it could be a backwards video, except that several of the objects move in a lateral direction Uh, before they take off?
+And the only problem I had with that, it could be a backwards video, except that several of the objects move in a lateral direction before they take off.

 No, not backwards.